Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Introduction

-The paper is organised in the following way: in section~\ref{sec:calc} we show the calculations for the momentum transport coefficient for small-scale turbulence and the results are shown in sections~\ref{sec:dpp} and \ref{sec:dmumu}.
-In section~\ref{sec:trans_dist}, we show the results from solving the cosmic ray Fokker-Planck equation using the calculated transport coefficient.
-We discuss and summarize our findings in section~\ref{sec:diss} and in the appendix we lay-out all the required derivations.
+The paper is organised in the following way: in section~\ref{sec:calc} we show the calculations for the momentum transport coefficient for small-scale turbulence and the results are shown in sections~\ref{sec:dpp}, \ref{sec:dmumu} and \ref{sec:anisop}.
+In section~\ref{sec:trans_dist}, we show the results from solving the cosmic ray Fokker-Planck equation using the calculated transport coefficient. {Subsequently in section~\ref{sec:application}, we discuss about possible astrophysical situations where the phenomena of small-scale turbulence can become potentially impactful on the energy distribution of the non-thermal particles. } We discuss and summarize our findings in section~\ref{sec:diss} and in the appendix we lay-out all the required derivations.